• Feb 21, 2025

 Ans.
 India has many beautiful hill stations, which include Darjeeling, Shimla, Manali, Munnar, Ooty, and more.

 Ans.
-The Ooty in Tamil Nadu is the highest elevated hill station in South India.
-Anamudi Peak in Kerala; is the highest peak in South India.
+Ooty in Tamil Nadu is the highest-elevation hill station in South India.
+Anamudi Peak in Kerala is the highest peak in South India.